MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/resources-in-android/fonts.md

 textView1.Text = "Changed the font";
 ```

-The `GetFont` method will automatically load the the first font within a font family.
+The `GetFont` method will automatically load the first font within a font family.
 To load a font that matches a specific style, use the `Typeface.Create` method.
 This method will try to load a font that matches the specified style.
 As an example, this snippet will try to load a bold `Typeface` object from a font family that is defined in **Resources/fonts**:

 ```csharp
 var typeface = Typeface.Create("<FONT FAMILY NAME>", Android.Graphics.TypefaceStyle.Bold);